rikusarlin/simpleweb/README.md

 Native image produced by this web server was 48 megabytes, or 54 megabytes with the above mentioned monitoring support added.

-Uberjar version starts in roughly 540 milliseconds.
+For startup times, uberjar version starts in roughly 540 milliseconds.

 Native version starts in roughly 540 milliseonds in the first try, and then in some 23 milliseconds on my development laptop!
 This "measurement" is the time it takes for the program to display the "Server started on port 8090 with virtual threads" text on display.

+It would interesting to test whether the native-image properties work on other platforms, too.